dlanger/simple-slideshow/readme.txt

 == Description ==

-I was looking for a simple way to add a [jQuery Cycle](http://jquery.malsup.com/cycle/) slideshow to my posts.
+I was looking for a simple way to add a [jQuery Cycle Lite](http://jquery.malsup.com/cycle/lite/) slideshow to my posts.
 Something clean, that takes advantage of WordPress' built-in file-management system, and doesn't require learning all sorts of new templating and organization systems.